BojanKogoj/Cascades-OAuth2/README.md

 # About
 This is an example of OAuth2 implementation.
 Not all features are implemented

-# Supporeted APIs
+# Supporeted APIs (you can add your own if you like)
+- Imgur.com
-Imgur.com and WordPress.com
+- WordPress.com
+- Rdio.com

 # Saved information